HL7/US-Core/input/includes/quickstart-intro.md

 ---

-Below is an overview of the required set of Server RESTful FHIR interactions - for example, search and read operations - for this profile.
-See the [Capability Statements] for a complete list of supported RESTful interactions for this IG.
+Below is an overview of the required set of Server RESTful FHIR interactions   - for example, search and read operations - when conforming to the US Core [Capability Statements] for this profile.
+See the [US Core Server CapabilityStatement] for a complete list of supported RESTful interactions for this IG.
+Note that systems that support only the Profile content structure are not required to support these interactions.